ATTENTION! U.S. Trade Adjustment Assistance (TAA) Program in Missouri

 Individuals who plan to participate or who are actively participating in full-time TAA-approved training may be eligible to receive up to an additional 104-weeks of income support if enrolled within 26-weeks of the TAA certification or individual separation date from the trade-affected employer, whichever is later.

-Individuals interested in applying for TAA income support must engage with a Trade Representative.
+Individuals interested in applying for TAA income support must engage with a Trade Act Navigator.
 To get started, locate your local Job Center.